cmp-202/ssh2shell/README.md

 ```
 * See the end of the readme for event handles available to the instance.
 * Emit and this are not available within host config defined event handlers.
 * If sshObj is passed into the host config defined event handler as one of the parameters then all its variables, and event handlers are available to the event handler.
-This includes other event handers defined in the host config.
 * onError doesn't have sshObj available to it so can't be added to the host config, it must be added to the instance.

 Minimal Example: